Why Progesterone Is Both Good and Bad for Mood (and How to Treat PMDD)

 GABA receptors consist of five subunits that reshuffle and change configuration to adapt to the normal ups and downs of allopregnanolone.
 With PMDD, the GABA receptors are less able to adapt to changing levels of allopregnanolone.
 The result, according to researcher Tory Eisenlohr-Moul, is neurosteroid change sensitivity and the mood symptoms of PMDD.

-Another factor is the new finding that progesterone can cause intestinal permeability, leading to high LPS endotoxin and negative mood symptoms in the luteal phase.
-According to the research, women are more at risk of this endotoxin effect if they have an underlying problem with chronic progesterone deficiency and high estrogen.
+Another potential factor is that progesterone can cause intestinal permeability, leading to high LPS endotoxin and negative mood symptoms.
+According to the research, an underlying tendency to progesterone deficiency increases the risk of this negative endotoxin effect on mood.

 Conventional treatment of PMDD